Capstones: A Biden Doctrine for Taiwan

 To date, Biden’s welcome words about defending Taiwan haven’t been reinforced by actions.

-Given what Xi is planning to do, given what Vladimir Putin has done, given that Cold War 2.0 is upon us, America should shift toward Cold War levels of defense spending.
+Given what Vladimir Putin is doing, given what Xi is planning to do, given that Cold War 2.0 is upon us, America should shift toward Cold War levels of defense spending.
 The Pentagon’s budget represents 3.2 percent of GDP.
 The average during Cold War I was twice that.

 Taiwan’s defense spending as a share of GDP is barely 2 percent.
 Taiwan is working to allocate 2.4 percent of GDP to defense this year.
 But countries under similar threat are doing more: Israel invests 5.2 percent of GDP in defense, Poland 3 percent, South Korea 2.8 percent.
 Japan is doubling defense outlays.